ShubhamZoro/Expense/README.md

 # Expense Sharing Web Application

 This is a Flask-based web application for managing and sharing daily expenses.
 Users can register, log in, add expenses, and download balance sheets.
+In the code, you will find that I have given mail-in app.py and a password for sending emails so you have to use your other wise the code will not work.

 ## Features